 - to exclude fractional amounts from the subscription rights; - in the case of capital increases against non-cash contributions in particular in the context of business combinations or the acquisition of companies, parts of companies or equity interest in companies or of other assets or of receivables from the company or from dependent companies within the meaning of section 17 of the German Stock Corporation Act (AktG); - in the event of a capital increase against cash contributions, if the issue price of new shares is not significantly lower than the stock market price of the shares already listed and the total pro rata amount attributable to the new shares for which subscription rights are excluded does not exceed 10 % of the share capital at the time of this authorization becoming effective or if this value is lower at the time it is exercised.
-The pro rata amount of share capital must be offset against the maximum limit of 10 % of share capital (i) whenever such pro rata amount refers to shares that are sold during the term of the Authorized Capital 2020 on the basis of an authorization to sell treasury shares pursuant to sections 71 (1) no. 8 sentence 5 and section 186 (3) sentence 4 German Stock Corporation Act (AktG) with an exclusion of pre-emptive subscription rights or conversion or option obligations under convertible bonds and/ or bonds with warrants, profit participation certificates and/or profit participation bonds (or a combination of such instruments) if the corresponding bonds are issued during the term of the Authorized Capital 2020 by applying section 186 (3) sentence 4 German Stock Corporation Act (AktG) with an exclusion of share shares that are issued during the term of the Authorized Capital 2020 by applying section 186 (3) sentence 4 German Stock Corporation Act (AktG) with an exclusion of shareholders' pre-emptive subscription rights and (iii) whenever such pro rata amount refers to shares that are issued during the term of the Authorized Capital 2020 on the basis of other capital measures with an exclusion of shareholders' pre-emptive subscription rights and (iii) whenever such pro rata amount refers to shares that are issued during the term of the Authorized Capital 2020 on the basis of other capital measures with an exclusion of shareholders' pre-emptive subscription rights and (iii) whenever such pro rata amount refers to shares that are issued during the term of the Authorized Capital 2020 - if the exclusion of subscription rights is required in order to grant the holders or creditors of convertible bonds, bonds with warrants, profit participation certificates and/or profit participation bonds (or a combination of such instruments) with option and/or conversion rights or option and/or conversion obligations that are issued by the company or any other company associated with or under the direct or indirect majority shareholding of the company a subscription right to new shares to the same extent to which they would be have been entitled after exercising their conversion or option rights or fulfilling their conversion or option obligations.
+The pro rata amount of share capital must be offset against the maximum limit of 10 % of share capital (i) whenever such pro rata amount refers to shares that are sold during the term of the Authorized Capital 2020 on the basis of an authorization to sell treasury shares pursuant to sections 71 (1) no. 8 sentence 5 and section 186 (3) sentence 4 German Stock Corporation Act (AktG) with an exclusion of pre-emptive subscription rights, (ii) whenever such pro rata amount refers to shares that are issued to fulfil subscription rights or conversion or option obligations under convertible bonds and/ or bonds with warrants, profit participation certificates and/or profit participation bonds (or a combination of such instruments) if the corresponding bonds are issued during the term of the Authorized Capital 2020 by applying section 186 (3) sentence 4 German Stock Corporation Act (AktG) with an exclusion of shareholders' pre-emptive subscription rights by directly or indirectly applying section 186 (3) sentence 4 German Stock Corporation Act (AktG); - if the exclusion of subscription rights is required in order to grant the holders or creditors of convertible bonds, bonds with warrants, profit participation certificates and/or profit participation bonds (or a combination of such instruments) with option and/or conversion rights or option and/or conversion obligations that are issued by the company or any other company associated with or under the direct or indirect majority shareholding of the company a subscription right to new shares to the same extent to which they would be have been entitled after exercising their conversion or option rights or fulfilling their conversion or option obligations.